xflux-gui/fluxgui/README.md

 # EITHER install globally
 sudo python setup.py install

 # EXCLUSIVE OR, install in your home directory.
 The binary installs
-# into ~/.local/bin, so be sure to add that to your PATH if installing locally.
+# into ~/.local/bin, so be sure to add that to your PATH if installing
+# locally.
+In particular, autostarting fluxgui in Gnome will not work
+# if the locally installed fluxgui is not on your PATH.
 python setup.py install --user

 # Run flux
 fluxgui
 ```